open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 5. Sender chooses a CDOC2 Capsule Server.
 6. Client creates a TLS-connection with the chosen CDOC2 Capsule Server and receives the server's certificate.
 7. Client verifies the server's certificate against the configuration.
 8. Client forwards each Recipient's server capsule to the chosen CDOC2 Capsule Server.
 Client provides a server capsule expiration time from internal application configuration for each capsule.
-If a Reciepent's certificate expiration time is earlier, it uses the certificate expiration time for that Receipient's capsule.
+If a Recipient's certificate expiration time is earlier, it uses the certificate expiration time for that Recipient's capsule.
 Client receives a transaction code for each server capsule.
 9. Client creates a container into filesystem in the chosen target path and adds a header.
 10. Client verifies that the header does not exceed the size limit defined by the specification.
 11. Client verifies technical file correctness and file name safety rules according to the specification.
 Client creates an archive, compresses it, encrypts the compressed archive with CEK and adds it to the container as payload.